 Between 1990 and 2010, there has been a significant reduction in references to the United Nations in the Watchtower magazine.

 Even more noticeable is the reduction in the number of times the United Nations is referred along with the term "wild beast" in the Watchtower.

-The number of references to the United Nations in the Awake has remained relatively constant over the last four decades, but Awake references are almost exclusively in regards to world conditions and human rights, not regarding Bible prophecy and the Beast.
+The number of references to the United Nations in the Awake remained relatively constant over those four decades, but Awake references are almost exclusively in regards to world conditions and human rights, not regarding Bible prophecy and the Beast.

-The changing tendency to paint the United Nations in a positive light is understandable, as the Watchtower Society tries to gain political acceptance.
-As shown at Politics, the Watchtower Society is actively involved in areas of politics that will advance its political freedoms.
+The changing tendency to paint the United Nations in a positive light is understandable as an attempt by Watchtower to gain political acceptance.
+As shown at Political Involvement, Watchtower is actively involved in areas of politics that will advance its political freedoms.

 In the 1960s, the Governing Body decreed that Malawian Witnesses were not to hold a political card in a one party state.
 This resulted in many thousands of deaths, rapes and displacements of innocent Witnesses between 1963 and 1992.
 (Yearbook 1999 pp.149-223) Whilst these atrocities were occurring to followers of Watchtower regulation, their headquarters were ignoring the same regulation by being politically affiliated with the United Nations.
 Watchtower leaders freely wield their power to disfellowship its constituents for associating with or working for organisations that are acting contrary to Watchtower principles, and praise followers who die upholding Organization regulation.
 Yet they violated their own principles; for library access.
 Never has there been an apology or admission of wrongdoing, rather there has been no more than a brief and dishonest attempt to make this indiscretion appear justifiable.
 Is it any wonder that Witnesses have left the Organization in disgust at such hypocrisy?